eliassanabria/Orginzation-Tools/README.md

 # Logs:
+### 21 March 2023
+Entire project is now in react, authentication is complete and registering is loging in is functional.
+Rendering group lists based on enrollment are present.
+Loading directories fully functional as well as redirecting a user to take required surveys to view the directory.
+Surveys are fetched as a document and rendered live on the client.
+However submission of the survey doesn't store on the database.
+On the directory and on the groups list, roles are rendered in the objects.
+Directory lable_2 objects are not rendered until the submission survey stores data on the Database.
 ### 1 March 2023
 Bug fixes in html footer elements causing footer to not sink to bottom of browser.
 I have also implemented a small amount of JavaScript to call an api to get fake user data to populate the directory.
 Progress has also been made on the transition of the React Application version.